adetalhouet/ocp-gitops/ztp/README.md

 As Ironic will be the component instructing the remote server to download the ISO, it needs to be configured properly so the remote server can reach back to the underlying Ironic's HTTP server.

 The `02-ironic.yaml` manifest provides a `Service` and `Route` to expose the various services.
 And it also contains a `ConfigMap` called `ironic-bmo-configmap` containing all the configuration bits required for Ironic to work properly.
-These elements points to my environment, so you need to customize them accordingly, by adjusting the $CLUSTER_NAME.DOMAIN_NAME in the `Route` definition and in the `ironic-bmo-configmap` ConfigMap.
+These elements points to my environment, so you need to customize them accordingly, by adjusting the $CLUSTER_NAME.$DOMAIN_NAME in the `Route` definition and in the `ironic-bmo-configmap` ConfigMap.

-In my case `$CLUSTER_NAME.DOMAIN_NAME = hub-adetalhouet.rhlteco.io`
+In my case `$CLUSTER_NAME.$DOMAIN_NAME = hub-adetalhouet.rhlteco.io`

 Here is a command to help make that change; make sure to replace `$CLUSTER_NAME.$DOMAIN_NAME` with yours.